 Dr. Griffith is Associate Professor of Medicine and Assistant Director of the McDonnell Genome Institute at Washington University School of Medicine.
 He has worked in genomics and bioinformatics since the earliest phase of reference genome sequencing.
 He contributed to the Mammalian Gene Collection, producing some of the first full-length sequences for many human genes.
 He also was part of a small team of bioinformaticians that helped sequence and release the first whole genome reference sequence for the severe acute respiratory syndrome (SARS) virus at the height of the 2003 epidemic.
 He has contributed to the identification of molecular markers at the DNA, RNA and protein level that are useful for diagnosis and prognosis of thyroid, breast, lymphoma and other cancers.
 His lab’s research is focused on the development of informatics resources and personalized medicine strategies for cancer using genomic technologies.
 He is a co-creator of the CIViC resource.

-Dr. Griffith is an Assistant Professor of Medicine and Assistant Director of the McDonnell Genome Institute at Washington University School of Medicine.
+Dr. Griffith is an Associate Professor of Medicine and Assistant Director of the McDonnell Genome Institute at Washington University School of Medicine.
 Dr Griffith has extensive experience in the fields of genomics, bioinformatics, data mining, and cancer research.
 His research is focused on improving the understanding of cancer biology and the development of personalized medicine strategies for cancer using genomics and informatics technologies.
 The Griffith lab develops bioinformatics and statistical methods for the analysis of high throughput sequence data and identification of biomarkers for diagnostic, prognostic and drug response prediction.
 The Griffith lab uses CIViC to interpret variants identified in cases examined by the WASHU Genomics Tumor Board.
 He is a co-creator of the CIViC resource.

 Dr. Horak is a medical oncologist at the National Center for Tumor Diseases in Heidelberg, Germany.
 He is involved in the comprehensive genomic analysis of cancer patient cohorts from the precision oncology platform of the German Cancer Consortium - NCT MASTER.
 He received his MD and PhD from the Medical University of Vienna, Austria.